emanuele-f/tcp_forwarded_for/README.md

 ##Compiling

-The `libnetfilter-queue-dev` package or equivalent is needed.
+The `libnetfilter-queue-dev` and `libcap-dev` packages or equivalent are needed.

 Run `make`.
 The program `proxy_rewriter` will be created.